tsx-cloud/moria-docker-arm/README.md

 [![GitHub Actions](https://github.com/AndrewSav/moria-docker/actions/workflows/main.yml/badge.svg)](https://github.com/AndrewSav/moria-docker/actions)
 [![Docker Image Version (latest semver)](https://img.shields.io/docker/v/andrewsav/moria?sort=semver)](https://hub.docker.com/r/andrewsav/moria/tags)

-This is not an official project and I'm not affiliated with developers or publishers of the the game.
+This is not an official project and I'm not affiliated with developers or publishers of the game.

 **As of the time of writing this is an early alpha of the Dedicated Server, and this impacts how this docker image is setup.
 I hope that quite a few things will change as the Alpha progresses.**